Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Then you can install that jar in the node and create an instance of the token exactly as we did for the `CryptoBuddy` ERC20 token before.

-# @Type Nodes
+# Hotmoka Nodes

-A @Type node is a device that implements an interface for running Java code remotely.
+A Hotmoka node is a device that implements an interface for running Java code remotely.
 It can be any kind of device, such as a device of an IoT network, but also a node of a blockchain.
-We have already used instances of @Type nodes, namely, instances of `RemoteNode`.
+We have already used instances of Hotmoka nodes, namely, instances of `RemoteNode`.
 But there are other examples of nodes, that we will describe in this chapter.